rangsimanketkaew/Auto-NWChem/README.md

 # NWChem Auto Compilation
-A programing script for auto compile NWChem program on CentOS 6.x &amp; 7.x & Ubuntu 16.x & 17.x.
+A programing script for auto compile NWChem program with OpenMPI on CentOS and Ubuntu.
 Do not trust the script but it works for me.
 It can also be adjusted to be compatible with other Linux distribution.
 ### Requirement
 * NWChem version 6.x (recommended is 6.8)
 * CentOS version 6.x / 7.x or 16.x / 17.x (or other Linux distro)